 Exclusions are the services that are not covered under health insurance plan.
 This means one has to bear these expenses from their pockets.
 So, in order to save yourself from such unpleasant surprises, individuals should read the policy document carefully so as to ensure that they completely understand the inclusions, exclusions, and limitations of the policy before choosing the policy.

-Royal Sundaram General Insurance Company – Lifeline Medical Insurance Plans provides comprehensive medical coverage plans.
+Royal Sundaram General Insurance Company – Lifeline Medical Insurance Plans and Arogya Sanjeevani Policy provides comprehensive medical coverage plans.
 Royal Sundaram’s health policies are also affordable and customizable, suiting the needs of every type of customer.